liblime/jspec/README.md

 Or for specific usage:
     $ jspec help run

+## Installing Support Projects

+Lets say you need jQuery for your project, and wish to test against it.
+You could download jQuery manually, use an absolute uri to Google's CDN, or use the following command, which will install jQuery to _spec/support/jquery.js_.
+  $ jspec install jquery

+Alternatively we may specify the destination path:
+  $ jspec install jquery spec/jquery.js

+Or provide a specific version string:
+  $ jspec install jquery --release 1.3.1

+The install command will also install Rhino for you (MacOS only) so you can run specs, and js via the command-line.
+  $ jspec install rhino

+To view the current projects supported view:
+  $ jspec help install

 ## Rhino

 JSpec provides transparent support for Rhino, while using the Terminal formatter.